spring-attic/spring-native/README.md

 ## Scope and status

-This project status is alpha, that means that we are currently mainly working on the software design and on supporting the features of the current samples.
+This project status is alpha, that means that we are currently mainly working on the software design and on supporting the features of the current samples (work in progress).
-Supporting a wider and clearly defined range of Spring Boot applications, as well as optimizing image size and memory consumption, will happen as a second step.
+Supporting a wider and clearly defined range of Spring Boot applications, as well as optimizing efficiency (image size, memory consumption) and performances will happen as a second step.

 This feature supports: